 IMPORTANT!
-LISTEN to this FAQs video BEFORE visiting here or buying a pet from us!
+LISTEN to this video BEFORE visiting here or buying a pet from us!
+You will learn the truth about pet politics, pet care, how to be prepared for visiting our pets in person, and our health guarantee.
 Please send an email saying that you have listened, read, understand, and agree to this material if you are unable to visit here and sign your paperwork in person, and you plan to have a shipper pick up a pet for you.
 Please also read the material in the FAQ's and Our Facility links.

 Q: Which puppy has the best personality?